-To support schools as they plan for a potential shift to online learning, the Office of the eSafety Commissioner have developed a range of tips and resources to help school leaders create safe online environments.
-For more information, see: COVID-19: keeping schools and learning safe online.
+To support schools as they plan for a potential shift to online learning, the Office of the eSafety Commissioner has developed a range of tips and resources to help school leaders create safe online environments.
+For more information, refer to COVID-19: keeping schools and learning safe online

-The Office have also released an online safety kit for parents and carers, which includes evidence-based suggestions and trustworthy links to support them to stay informed and keep their children safe online.
-For more information, see: COVID-19: an online safety kit for parents and carers.
+The Office has also released an online safety kit for parents and carers, which includes evidence-based suggestions and trustworthy links to support them to stay informed and keep their children safe online.
+For more information, refer to COVID-19: an online safety kit for parents and carers

 Cyberbullying is bullying using digital technologies including mobile phones, email and social media tools.
 Cyberbullying includes:

-Pranking: Repeated hang ups, anonymous, mocking or threatening phone calls.
+Repeated hang-ups, anonymous, mocking or threatening phone calls.

 It is also cyberbullying when a student, or students, uses technology to run a multi-step campaign to bully another student.
 For example, setting another student up to be assaulted, video-recording their humiliation, posting the video-recording online and then sending the website address to others.

 While cyberbullying is similar to bullying in some ways, there are also differences.